Frequently Asked Questions

 Well, certainly you will get more out of the weekend if you have some interest in country-western dancing.
 But you can still have a great time, even if you never set foot on the dance floor.
 First of all, the people you are sure to meet are some of the friendliest around.
 And there are plenty of social settings for you to meet them.
 The dance exhibitions are highly entertaining, and even watching the regular dancers can be a lot of fun.
 Plus, San Francisco is an incredible city to explore, and for the gay tourist it's especially wonderful.
 And maybe, just maybe you'll decide to try out a beginning dance workshop or two.

 While the majority of attendees at the Stompede are men, friendly women abound at the Stompede.
 Women often comment on how pleased they are with the number of women, as well as how welcoming the Stompede is for everyone, regardless of gender.
-The Women's Social on Saturday afternoon is a special highlight of the weekend.
+And the trans community is certainly represented at the Stompede as well with welcome arms.
+The Women's Trans-inclusive Social on Saturday afternoon is a special highlight of the weekend.